-Submit additional acreage information immediately to avoid additional expense, and help ensure timely certification.
+Submit additional acreage information immediately to minimize problems and expense.
 The following fees apply to new acreages:

 - More Than 90 days Prior to Harvest/Use: \$75 - Less Than 90 Days Prior to Harvest/Use: \$200 - o Submitted at Inspection: \$300 (paperwork must be completed and available for inspector) - ✓ Review and update your Organic System Plan (OSP).